 In fact, the two parts glucose and fructose don’t work well together at all.
 Glucose increases the amount of fructose that is absorbed into the body when we eat.
 So, the excess of fructose ends up piling up an excess of fat compared to when the two sugars are eaten separately.

-This is why consuming too much sugar causes problems like high blood pressure, inflammation, weight gain, diabetes, and heart attacks.
+This is why consuming too much sugar causes health problems like high blood pressure, inflammation, weight gain and obesity, type 2 diabetes, tooth decay,

 Glucose is the body's preferred source of carbohydrate sugar.
 If you are interested in sports, you may be familiar with the term.
 It’s often the glycogen stores that need to be replenished after strenuous exercises like running.
 Glucose is the type of fuel your body is asking for to restore these glycogen levels.
 It does this by raising blood sugar levels quicker than other sugars which stimulate the release of insulin.

 Consuming glucose-rich carbohydrates (such as bread and potatoes) in moderation is beneficial because it allows your body to control your blood sugar levels.

 It is found naturally in most fruits, vegetables, and honey.
 It can also be extracted from these natural sources to make added sugars or create sucrose or high-fructose corn syrup.
 Out of the three sugars, fructose tastes the sweetest but with the least impact on your blood sugar.